 How may parenting cognitions and practices differ among parents who come from different backgrounds?
 For example, how may dominant values of a country or an ethnic group shape parents’ socialization goals and practices?
 How may socioeconomic status and immigrant status influence parents’ attitudes toward children’s learning and their expectations for children’s achievement?

-Pomerantz, E. M., Ng, J., & Ng, F. F. (in press).
+Pomerantz, E. M., Ng, J., & Ng, F. F. (2020).
 The role of culture in parents’ responses to children’s performance: the case of the West and East Asia.
 In E. Brummelman (Ed.), Psychological perspectives on praise.
 Abingdon, UK: Routledge.

 Suh, D., Liang, E., Ng, F. F., & Tamis-LeMonda, C. S. (2019).
 Children’s block-building skills and mother-child block-building interactions across four U.S. ethnic groups.
 Frontiers in Psychology, 10, 1626.